Axnjr/SEM7/DeepLearning.md

 - Non-linearity:
 MLPs can model non-linear relationships between inputs and outputs.
 This is achieved through the use of non-linear activation functions (e.g., ReLU, sigmoid, tanh) in their hidden layers, allowing them to capture and represent complex patterns in the data.
+- Universal Approximators:
+It has been theoretically proven that MLPs with a single hidden layer containing a sufficient number of neurons (under certain conditions) can approximate  any continuous function to arbitrary accuracy.
 - Hierarchy of Features:
 MLPs can learn hierarchical representations of data.
 Each layer in an MLP learns progressively more abstract features from the previous layer, allowing the network to discover and utilize multiple levels of abstraction in the data.